brianlsy98/2022_Spring_RL_project/sylee_code/PPO/README.md

-# Results for executing DQN code
+# Results for executing PPO code

-Finished after

-trial 1.
-trial 2.
-trial 3.
-trial 4.
-trial 5.

-iteration
+PPO : only for LAVA
+- converges very early